chukkaweb/Micro-frontend/README.md

 4. Run both applications and verify the integration.

 This setup ensures a seamless connection between the host app and separate remote apps in a micro-frontend architecture.

+## MFE migration steps

+## ✅ Simple Steps to Migrate an MFE Module to Another Repo
+1. Understand the Module
+Know what the module does.
+List its dependencies (shared components, APIs, styles, config).

+2. Create a New Repo or Folder
+Set up the new repo or destination structure.
+Use the same tech stack (React, Webpack, etc.) if possible.

+3. Copy the Code
+Copy only the needed files (no unused tests, mock data, etc.).
+Update paths for imports if needed.

+git commit stage by stage ( add messages clear )

+5. Install Dependencies
+Add missing packages (`npm install` or `yarn`).
+Check for shared libraries—import from a common package or duplicate temporarily.

+6. Fix Imports & Config
+Update `webpack.config.js`, `module federation`, or build configs.
+Ensure remote module exposure (`exposes`, `remotes`) is still correct.

+7. Test Locally
+Run the MFE standalone or inside a shell app.
+Fix any build or runtime errors. cross check the design and functinality
+Test componets individually
+docuement each stage

+9. Update Host App (Shell)
+Point the host to the new MFE remote URL or package.
+Test full integration.

+10. Clean Up
+Remove the old module from the original repo.
+Document the change.

+🧠 General MFE Migration Tips
+Start small: Migrate one module at a time.
+Use Module Federation: Webpack 5 makes it easier to split and serve code remotely.
+Keep shared libraries separate: Use a shared repo/package for common components.
+Version control: Tag releases so other apps can track changes.
+Automate builds: Use CI/CD pipelines for building and deploying MFEs.
+Test integration early: Don't wait until the end to test with the shell app.
+Avoid deep dependencies: Try to minimize tight coupling between MFEs.